What Motivates Gen Z in the Workplace

 By 2025, Gen Z will represent 27% of the workforce.
 Entering the workforce and consumer markets in significant numbers, Gen Z is poised to redefine the corporate world as we know it.

-Gen Z Employees, Defined.
+Gen Z employees, defined.

-So, who exactly is Gen Z?
+So, who exactly are Gen Z?

 In the workplace context, Gen Z employees are not just looking for employment.
 They seek opportunities that resonate with their personal beliefs and future goals.

-Gen Z Stereotypes: Who Gen Z employees are NOT
+Gen Z stereotypes: Who Gen Z employees are NOT

 While it’s true that Gen Z grew up amidst rapid digital evolution, reducing them to mere tech addicts doesn’t do justice to their adaptability and resourcefulness.